bluekvirus/Stage.js/README.md

 <![endif]-->
 ```

 2. fixmyjs - client tools npm (already added in package.json, not in use) Need to put it into both build and spawn tool (shared/hammer.js) before js minification.
+This will fix the extra commas that IE complains about.